centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 ![CheckoutFilters](checkout-filters.png)

-Remember to trigger ElasticSearch re-cache if you change the selected filters.

 From now on you can use these filters in your `POST /products` calls.
 For example, if you're looking for a product with SKU "BB7112" and with swatch color "Red", simply run:

 ```